gerardcondon/tools-docs/docs/kubernetes.md

     * LoadBalancer - Fixed external IP to the Service - superset of NodePort
     * ExternalName - Exposes the service using an arbitrary name via CNAME record

+## Scaling

+* Accomplished by changing the number of replicas in a Deployment
+* New pods are created and scheduled to nodes.
+* Can scale to a desired number or autoscaling of pods is supported.
+* Services have an integrated load balancer to distribute traffic to all pods

+## Rolling Updates

+* Allow deployments to take place with zero downtime by incrementally updating pod instances with new ones
+* Allow rollback to previous versions

 ## Kubectl Commands

 * `kubectl get` - list resources